- Beautiful, Asian-inspired design

 The hotel is between the Bass Museum of Art and the equally trendy, slightly louder Shore Club Hotel.
 Restaurants and shops like Nobu, Ago, Bond St. Lounge, Atrium, Scoop, Sky Bar, Mynt and Rok Bar are located within half a block.

-The hotel is about a 25-minute, $32 cab ride from the airport.
+The hotel is about a 25-minute, $32 cab ride from Miami International Airport.